pingcap/docs-dm/en/feature-expression-filter.md

 The timezone of TIMESTAMP is UTC by default.
 You can use `c_timestamp = '2021-01-01 12:34:56.5678+08:00'` to show the specified timezone.

 You can define multiple filter rules under the configuration item `expression-filter`.
 By refering the rules you need in the configuration item of `expression-filters` in the upstream data source, the rules can take effect.
-When multiple rules take effect, matching **any** of the rules cause a row change to be filtered.
+When multiple rules take effect, matching **any** of the rules causes a row change to be filtered.

 > **Note:**
 >